 Many people are in need of help around their home.
 They need someone to help them, decorate, organize, clean or run errands.
 It can be a great business to start if you like helping others.

 What is a Home Helper Business?

 A home helper business can be any number of things.
 You might offer errand running and scheduling services.
-You might clean homes or offer organization strategies.
-You could cook meals, shuttle children, and take care of pets.
+Others might clean homes or offer organization strategies.
+This also may be offering services to cook meals, shuttle children, and take care of pets.
 The type of services you offer depends on your skills, interests and the needs of your potential customers.

 How Does a Home Helper Make Money?